joelparkerhenderson/demo-node-quickfix/README.md

 info lifecycle node-quickfix@2.1.1~install: Failed to exec install script
 ```

 Then be sure you're trying to use quickfix version 1.14.3 or similar compatibile version.
-This is because of this writing on 2018-12-21, the current quickfix version is not compatible with node-quickfix.
+This is because currently, as of 2018-12-21, the current quickfix version 1.15.1 is not compatible with the currentnode-quickfix version.

 If you get this error: